Honey Wheat Bread

 Why does this recipe have so little yeast?

 Unless you’re in a hurry (e.g. you’re a contestant on the Great British Bake Off), you can use less yeast and allow for longer rising times.
 Longer rising time, even an overnight rise like in my Ooni pizza dough recipe, results in better flavor.
-Longer rising times are critical for breads like French bread that are made of only flour, yeast, and salt.
+Longer rising times are particularly important for breads like baguettes that are made of only flour, yeast, and salt.

 5 from 1 vote